Image guide··11 min read

 1. Drop your image

 Drag from your desktop or click browse your computer.
 JPG, PNG, and WebP all work, up to 50 MB per image.
-The tool reads the file into memory and shows you its native dimensions immediately.
+The tool reads the file into memory and shows the native dimensions immediately.

 2. Choose a target size